 If your objection is representing a group of people, be prepared to have a spokesperson for the group who will be willing to appear at any hearing.

-The days on which and the hours during which liquor is/or is intended to be sold under the licence is:
+The days on which and the hours during which alcohol is/or is intended to be sold under the licence is:

 <Days and hours>

-The application may be inspected during ordinary office hours at the office of the District Licensing Agency at Kapiti Coast District Council, 175 Rimu Road, Paraparaumu.
+The application may be inspected during ordinary office hours at the office of the Kapiti Coast District Licensing Committee at 175 Rimu Road, Paraparaumu.

 If you would like further information on preparing an objection or preparing for a hearing of the District Licensing Committee please follow this link to download guidance information from the Health Promotion Agency.